silviamaggi/smd-com/_posts/2020-07-20-ravelry-rebranding.md

 ## Accessibility and usability

-There is no other way to put it: [accessibility](https://www.w3.org/WAI/fundamentals/accessibility-intro/){:target="_blank" rel="noopener"} and usability need to be an integral part of the design since the beginning of a project.
+There is no other way to put it: [accessibility](https://www.w3.org/WAI/fundamentals/accessibility-intro/){:target="_blank" rel="noopener" title="Read the fundamentals on the W3C website"} and usability need to be an integral part of the design since the beginning of a project.

 They are concerned with different aspects of the design, but overlap. _Accessibility_ makes sure people with disabilities can access the web. _Usability_ ensures that a product is effective, efficient and satisfying while it stays accessible.
 Tools are available to check whether a website is compliant, but again, testing with people gives better and more realistic results.